The internet is a beautiful place packed to the brim with information and cat videos.

 Affiliate Marketing is the type of marketing where the affiliate receives a commission on every post they promote.

-So an affiliate may make multiple posts and receive payments for each of these posts, based on sales they generate.
+So an affiliate may make multiple posts and receive payments for each of these posts, based on the sales they generate.

 Anyone can be an affiliate: from customers to salespeople.